AutomatedProcessImprovement/Simod/README.md

 ![Simod](https://github.com/AutomatedProcessImprovement/Simod/actions/workflows/simod.yml/badge.svg)
 ![version](https://img.shields.io/github/v/tag/AutomatedProcessImprovement/simod)

-Simod combines process mining and machine learning techniques to automate the discovery and tuning of Business Process Simulation models from event logs extracted from enterprise information systems (ERPs, CRM, case management systems, etc.).
+SIMOD combines process mining and machine learning techniques to automate the discovery and tuning of Business Process Simulation models from event logs extracted from enterprise information systems (ERPs, CRM, case management systems, etc.).
-Simod takes as input an event log in CSV format, a configuration file, and (optionally) a BPMN process model, and returns a business process simulation scenario that can be simulated using the [Prosimos](https://github.com/AutomatedProcessImprovement/Prosimos) simulator, which is embedded in Simod.
+SIMOD takes as input an event log in CSV format, a configuration file, and (optionally) a BPMN process model, and discovers a business process simulation model that can be simulated using the [Prosimos](https://github.com/AutomatedProcessImprovement/Prosimos) simulator, which is embedded in Simod.

 ## Dependencies